SameerHussain128/Customer-churn-prediction-ANN_WebApp/README.md

 ---
 📌 **Goal**

-The goal of this project is to predict whether a customer will churn (stop using the service) based on their demographic and behavioral data, enabling businesses to take preventive actions.
+The goal of this project is to use an Artificial Neural Network (ANN) to classify customers as "Churn" or "No Churn" based on their demographic, service usage, and payment details.
+The model is designed to assist businesses in reducing churn rates and increasing customer satisfaction.

 ---